thinkful-ei-heron/Evan-Michael-Petful-server/README.md

       "dog": true
     }

 POST /api/cat or /api/dog to add an animal to the respective queue.
-Accepts keys listed above.
+Accepts keys as above.
 All keys are required.
 If successful, returns JSON representation of the added animal.

 POST /api/user to add a user to the line.
 All keys are required.
 If successful, returns JSON representation of the added user.